HarryOMac/Harry_Portfolio/README.md

-# Harry's Data Science Portfolio
-Harry is a Data Science Apprentice studying with BPP university.
-Within this portfolio are just some examples of the things he has learnt and used during his studies.

 ## [Formula 1 Driver Analysis](https://github.com/HarryOMac/Formula_1_Analysis/tree/main "Github Repo")
 - Analysis and engineering complete in **Python** with **Pandas**
 - Data from decades of race results **aggregated** by driver to find the best racer